İlkadım

-Ilkadim is a district with in Samsun Province located on the coast of Black Sea.
-The district has an altitude of 5 meters and an area of 152.28 km².
-It is also the most populous district of Black Sea Region, with a total population of 336,501 people.
-The majority of the urbanized portion of Samsun City is located within Ilkadim.
+İlkadım is a municipality and district of Samsun Province, Turkey.
+Its area is 155 km2, and its population is 333,518 (2022).
+It is located on the coast of Black Sea.
+The district has an altitude of 5 meters.It is also the most populous district of Black Sea Region.
+The majority of the urbanized portion of Samsun City is located within İlkadım.

-Ilkadim is bordered by Canik county to the east, the Black Sea in the north, Atakum county to the west, and Kavak county to the south.
+İlkadım is bordered by Canik district to the east, the Black Sea in the north, Atakum district to the west, and Kavak district to the south.